Georgia women's football championship

 The Georgia Women's Football Championship is contested in the top level women's football league in Georgia.
 The league ran until 2010 and was for a time defunct, in 2014 an attempt was made to restore the championship in the form of a cup tournament.
-In 2015, no tournament was held, but competition resumed in 2016.
+In 2015, no tournament was held, but the competition resumed in 2016.

 History

-In 2004 a league was established.
+In 2004, a league was established.
 It ran for six years in the form of mini-tournaments.
 It was eventually disbanded for monetary reasons and limited player numbers.

 The number of teams varied from year to year.
 In 2008 there were 4 teams, 7 in 2009 and 5 in 2010.

 Renewed interest in women's football lead to a new improved league 2014.
 After years of hiatus a national championship was played in cup style in August 2014.

 The league seasons resumed on an annual basis in 2016.
 The number of participating teams was increased from six to 14 by 2020, which required forming another league.
 Liga 2 was launched the next year with eight members.
 In 2025, the women's championship consists of 24 teams split into two leagues.

 Since 2025, the Georgian Football Federation has also established a national U15 League to strengthen the development pathway for women's football in Georgia.